Guide · AI Detection

 Speed change (90–110%)Minor — similar to time stretch

-#How Anti-AI Processing Works
+#How AI-Music-Specialised Mastering Works

 #The Limits of Anti-AI Processing